nguyendat/KEEP/proposals/guards.md

 Using a `when` expression with subject has one important limitation, though: each branch must depend on a _single condition over the subject_. _Guards_ remove this limitation, so you can introduce additional conditions, separated with `&&` from the subject condition.

+> In the following examples we use `&&`, but the syntax is not yet definitive.
+> Another option is using `if` as the keyword introducing the guard.

 ```kotlin
 fun render(status: Status): String = when (status) {